drdhaval2785/collatex_critical/README.md

 > The choice of the most faithful witness is left to the editor’s discretion (e.g., oldest, most accurate, or scholarly judgment).

 ---

-## Checking your installation

-The github repository has a test data in input/test/devanagari/ directory.

-It carries three witnesses of a manuscript.

-Run the following from your commandline `sh generate.sh test`.

-If everything goes as expected, you should see the output in output/test directory.

-If there is any error logged, make sure you have installed the necessary dependencies and have the collatex-tools/1.7.1/collatex-tools-1.7.1.jar file at the correct location.

 ## Example output